2020 Professional Development Institutes offer CEUs

 Professional Development Institutes are intense 4-hour workshops that are designed to provide participants with in-depth information.
 Participants registered for a PDI will receive 4 contact hours for their participation.
-Refreshment breaks will be provided.
 Participants must register for these sessions (additional fees apply).
 Space is limited - register early!

 Career construction counseling provides a means for people across life's diverse spectrum to use work to actively master what they passively suffer.
 Integrating theory and practice, this session engages participants in learning and practicing career construction counseling and its core method of the career construction interview to increase their knowledge and skills in its use.
 Designed for a general audience.

-Paul J. Hartung, Northeast Ohio Medical University; Mark L. Savickas, Northeast Ohio Medical University; Steven Antalvari, Kent State University; Susan R. Barclay, University of Central Arkansas; Jamie L Brant, Kent State University; William C. Briddick, South Dakota State University; Vince Consiglio, Kent State University; Evan Faidley, The University of Akron; Jackie Peila-Shuster, Colorado State University; Suzanne Savickas, Avenues of Counseling & Mediation, LLC; Logan Vess, Kent State University
+Paul J. Hartung, Northeast Ohio Medical University; Mark L. Savickas, Northeast Ohio Medical University; Brian J. Taber, Oakland University; W. Chris Briddick, South Dakota State University; Jackie Peila-Shuster, Colorado State University; Suzanne Savickas, Avenues of Counseling and Mediation; Logan Vess, Kent State University; Evan Faidley, Kent State University

 PDI #4 Innovation in Private Practice: How to Reinvent Your Process, Pricing and Promotion